DataFire/Integrations/integrations/generated/azure_resources_policydefinitions/README.md

 * output [PolicyDefinitionListResult](#policydefinitionlistresult)

 ### PolicyDefinitions_GetBuiltIn
-Gets the built in policy definition.
+This operation retrieves the built-in policy definition with the given name.

 ```js